WebAssembly/component-model/design/mvp/CanonicalABI.md

 to a component export (in `canon_lift` below).
-Each task contains 1..N threads that execute on behalf of the task, starting with the *implicit* thread that is spawned by `canon_lift` and transitively including additional *explicit* threads spawned by the implicit thread via `thread.new-indirect`.
+Each task contains 1..N threads that execute on behalf of the task, starting with the *implicit* thread that is spawned by `canon_lift` and transitively including additional *explicit* threads spawned by the implicit thread via `thread.new-indirect` as well as any explicit threads moved to the task via `thread.set-task`.
 Tasks contain internal state that is used to ensure (via trapping guards) that guest code obeys the Canonical ABI rules.

 At a high-level, all cross-component calls funnel through the same `FuncInst` spec-level function type, where the host can be the caller, the callee or even